desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 # Elements of Rigorous Empirical Evaluation

-We identify three key elements that are necessary for rigorous empirical evaluation:

 1. Clear articulation of assumptions and consideration of alternative explanations.
 2. Quantification of uncertainty in results through appropriate statistical measures.
 3. Careful consideration of train-test overlap, with reasonable attempts to evaluate on "out-of-sample" datasets when possible.